RodrigoMarquesP/TicTacToe_mobile_app/README.md

 # TicTacToe_mobile_app
 A tictactoe mobile app developed with the minimax algorithm using python and kivy.

-This algorihtm is a practical implementation in kivy framework of the depth search minimax algorithm for optimal moves in a tictactoe game.
+This project is a practical implementation in kivy framework of the depth search minimax algorithm for optimal moves in a tictactoe game.
 The text will focus on the implementation, solutions to reach the ideal performance and the apk build.
 To better comprehend minimax logics of the code, visit [the minimax project](https://github.com/RodrigoMarquesP/TicTacToe_minimax_depth_search).

 ### Implementing: